rahul-desai3/mean-boilerplate/README.md

-# mean-cms
-M.E.A.N.
-(MongoDB, Express.js, Angular.js, Node.js) stack Content Management System
+A simple MEAN (MongoDB, Express.js, Angular.js, Node.js) stack boilerplate to start with any MEAN stack application.